vladtastic/vladtastic.github.io/_posts/2018-03-25-thoughts-on-precision-recall.md

 Let’s assume I’ve guessed 6 of the 10 cartons are 2% milk and in actuality 8 cartons are 2% milk.

-—Precision— is how many of the 6 milk cartons I guessed to be 2% actually are.
+—-Precision—- is how many of the 6 milk cartons I guessed to be 2% actually are.

-—Recall— on the other hand is, given there are 8 cartons of 2% milk, how many did I find?
+—-Recall—- on the other hand is, given there are 8 cartons of 2% milk, how many did I find?

 In some sense, these two are at odds because you have to make each individual guess correct but also have to figure out the right proportion of correct guesses.